isomerpages/moe-mayflowersec/_about-us/Our History.md

 ![](/images/school5.png)

-The “[Mayflower Secondary Alumni (Official)](https://www.facebook.com/mayfloweralumni)” Facebook page was launched in 2010 and now has more than 1800 members.
+The [Mayflower Secondary Alumni (Official)](https://www.facebook.com/mayfloweralumni) Facebook page was launched in 2010 and now has more than 1800 members.

 President S R Nathan was the Guest of Honour at our 30th Anniversary Dinner cum Opening Ceremony of the Indoor Sports Hall, on 27 May 2011.